 - Spring sittings list files created in the preceding July to December

 - Autumn sitting list files created in the preceding January to June

-- files transferred to the Australian Archives
+- files transferred to the National Archives of Australia (NAA)

 - case related files (for example personal representations or dealing with the personal affairs of departmental or agency clients or taxpayers)

 - files essentially related to the internal administration of the Australian Criminal Intelligence Commission (for example staff or personnel matters)

 - national security matters.